Director: Niki Caro

 The latest installment in Niki Caro’s filmography is what The New York Times calls, “Schindler’s List With Pets,” which is a fairly accurate description.
 Jessica Chastain stars in and executive produces the war drama (holding a different animal in every scene, so that we never forget about the “zoo” aspect), based off of Diane Ackerman’s novel of the same name.

 The opening of “The Zookeeper’s Wife” feels like it was taken from a Disney movie.
 It’s the summer of 1939, and Antonina Zabinski – you guessed it, the zookeeper’s wife – rides her bike through the Warsaw Zoo, which is so full of life that a young camel gallups alongside her, as she chirps “good morning” to every single animal she passes by.
 It’s a miracle that the critters don’t burst out into song.
-Caro is absolutely determined to prove that Jan (Johan Heldenberg) and Antonina Zabinski are inherently good people, and so the film’s extensive exposition goes far overboard in painting a picture of a perfect family who owns zoo.
+Caro is absolutely determined to prove that Jan (Johan Heldenberg) and Antonina Zabinski are inherently good people, and so the film’s extensive exposition goes far overboard in painting a picture of a perfect family who owns a zoo.

 Inevitably September 1st arrives, and Hitler invades Poland, devastating all of Warsaw, including the